napari/napari/docs/tutorials/annotation/index.md

 # Annotation

-This section contains tutorials explaining use-cases for annotations.
+This section contains tutorials for annotations.

 * [Annotating videos with napari](annotate_points)